-Drain flies usually lay between 10 and 200 eggs inside organic matters such as grease, oil and fats, sludge, food or hair within the house.
+Drain flies usually lay between 10 and 200 eggs inside organic matter such as grease, oil and fats, sludge, food sources, or hair within the house.
 This organic material usually builds up within the drainpipes; hence, the name drain flies.
-After two days or less, the egg will hatch to release drain fly larvae which depend on the organic matter for food, between 9 to 15 days before it will develop into an adult.
-The adult flies usually live for about 14 days; however, squishing them doesn’t necessarily mean successful elimination.
+After two days or less, the egg will hatch to release drain fly larvae, which depend on the organic matter for food, between 9 to 15 days before developing into an adult.
+Adult flies usually live for about 14 days; squishing them doesn?t necessarily mean successful elimination.
 Without specific measures, getting rid of drain fly larvae and their breeding site will never be fruitful.

-So, how do you get rid of a drain fly infestation for good?
+So, how do you kill drain flies or get rid of a drain fly infestation for good?
 Read to the end to find out!

 1. Find the location of the drain flies